georgejhunt/xsce-tests/README.md

  cd /root
  git clone https://github.com/XSCE/xsce-tests --depth 1
- cd xsce-tests/testing

-To run the XO-specific tests, which will be marked as FAIL otherwise:

-If you want to remove the XO tests edit /root/testing/xo-test-xsce and comment out things that fail.

-Now you can:

-* cd /root/testing
+ cd xsce-tests/Run-on-xo/testing
-* ./connect <access point ssid> (assumes no password) if you don't already have a network connection
+ ./connect <access point ssid> (assumes no password) if you don't already have a network connection ./xo-test-xsce
-* ./xo-test-xsce

 Tests Performed:

+( if server test data is available:)
+* openvpn: Can the server connect to http://xscenet.net?
+* vnstat: Are network statistics being collecter for Lan and WAN?
+* tesmviewer: Is the teamviewer running?
+* handle: Has an identifying handle been assigned?
+* uuid: What is the unique identifier of this server?

 * dhcpd - done by connect script
 * dns: ping schoolserver, ping translate.google.com